paritytech/polkadot-sdk/src/api/chainHead_unstable_storage.md

 - `type`: String that must be equal to one of: `value`, `hash`, or `size`.
 - `networkConfig` (optional): Object containing the configuration of the networking part of the function.
 See [here](./introduction.md) for details.
 Ignored if the JSON-RPC server doesn't need to perform a network request.
 Sensible defaults are used if not provided.

-**Return value**: An opaque string that identifies the storage fetch in progress.
+**Return value**: String containing an opaque value representing the operation.

 The JSON-RPC server must start obtaining the value of the entry with the given `key` (and possibly `childKey`) from the storage.